What does Your True Story actually do?

 Can I see examples of your work?

 Yes.
 You’ll find selected samples on my "Museum" page.
-Some books are private or confidential, but I can usually share a few pages or anonymized excerpts so you can get a sense of style and quality.
+Some books are private, but I can usually share a few pages or anonymized excerpts so you can get a sense of style and quality.

 What if my story is not that interesting?

 Most clients feel this way at first.
-My job is to ask the right questions, spot the themes, and show you how meaningful your story is to the people who love you—or to the customers, donors, or community that relies on your work.
+My job is to ask the right questions, spot the themes, and show you how meaningful your story is to the people who love you.

 Do you offer ghostwriting?
 Will your name appear on the book?

 Most projects are ghostwritten.
-That means the book appears under your name or your organization’s name.
+That means the book appears under your name.
 Unless we agree otherwise, my name doesn’t appear on the cover.

 What does the proceess look like from start to finish?